Lebanon above Jébeil is of great historical

 -The whole site became a monastery named The Virgin

-of Ianosh and with Patriarch Yuhanna, 938 A.D., was
+of Ianosh and with Patriarch Yuhanna, 938 A.D.,

-the patriarchal seat until the mid-thirteenth century.
+was the patriarchal seat until the mid-thirteenth

-Between 1215 and 1246, two papal bulls indicate the
+century.
+Between 1215 and 1246, two papal bulls

-Virgin of Ianosh.
+Church of the Virgin of Ianosh.

 8. Mameluke Period

--In 1276 the Maronite Patriarchate finally moved from
+-In 1276 the Maronite Patriarchate finally moved

 -In 1534 war was waged between Kaisites and Yamanites